Cartae Sacrorum De Congregatio Americas

 Americas Union Charter

-The operation of the laws of the Society in relation to member discipline shall always operate on the principles of the presumption of innocence, the right to fair justice, rules of evidence and the conditional right of appeal.
+The operation of the laws of the Union in relation to member discipline shall always operate on the Golden Rule of Law and Supreme Confession of Law and therefore the principles of the presumption of innocence, the right to fair justice, rules of evidence and the conditional right of appeal.

-By this Charter, an offence shall be any act or intended act by an individual or group which willing contravenes this Charter and any subsequent laws having been ratified and upheld by the appropriate branches of the Society.
+By the present Charter, an offence shall be any act or intended act by an individual or group which willing contravenes the present Charter and any subsequent laws having been ratified and upheld by the appropriate branches of the Union.

 When any alleged offence is listed against a member of an alternate non-Ucadian society, an equivalent suit must be initiated within the Courts of the Union to enable the Society to hear the allegations against the member.
 All evidence and material held by the non-Ucadian society must then be relinquished to the higher jurisdiction for review.

 When a Union court has a matter listed for review and hearing against one or more allegations against a member, no non-Ucadian society has any jurisdiction to usurp such authority and must yield to the higher jurisdiction.

 However, should a suit fail to be created of equivalent charges and allegations by a Union court in a timely manner enabling the matter to be heard and resolved, then both the society and the member yield and claim of higher jurisdiction to the inferior non-Ucadian society.

 As a matter of law and justice, all allegations must be heard and resolved no matter what society they are issued.
 The quashing of a charge in one court of a non-Ucadian society and jurisdiction does not automatically mean the matter cannot or should not be heard and resolved satisfactorily by the law within a court of the Union.

 All members have the right to a fair appeal in accordance with the rules and procedures of the Union.